jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

 ## Step-indexed Logic

 ```
-open import rewriting.examples.StepIndexedLogic
+open import rewriting.examples.StepIndexedLogic2
 ```

 Our Step-indexed Logic (SIL) is a first-order logic (i.e., a logic with "and", "or", "implies", "for all").
 To distinguish its connectives from Agda's, we add a superscript "o".
 So "and" is written `×ᵒ`, "implies" is written `→ᵒ`, and so on.
-The SIL also includes a notion of time in which there is clock counting down.
+SIL also includes a notion of time in which there is clock counting down.
 The logic is designed in such a way that if a formula `P` is true at some time then `P` stays true in the future (at lower counts).
 When the clock reaches